Axway/mft-convert/content/en/docs/TransferCFT/Transfer_CFT_ReleaseNotes_allOS_en.md

 ****OS specific****

 - z/OS Removed the CFTMI23A executable (COM and catalog migration utility) for migrating from version 2.3.2
-- IBM i - Removed the SI\_TEMPLIB library and the CLEANER/BACKGRND program
+- IBM i - Removed the SI_TEMPLIB library and the CLEANER/BACKGRND program

 ****Platform support****

 Axway no longer delivers 32-bit versions of Transfer CFT, but does offer an automatic migration from an existing 32-bit version to Transfer CFT 3.4 64-bit on 64-bit OS.

-### Discontinued in Transfer CFT 3.1.3 and higher
+### Discontinued in Transfer CFT 3.1.3

-The following list summarizes discontinued functions for Transfer CFT version 3.1.3 and higher.
+The following list summarizes discontinued functions for Transfer CFT version 3.1.3.
 Deprecated and discontinued features are non operational in the new version when you migrate, even though they display in the upgraded configuration.
 You should check for, and replace, these features as part of the migration procedure.

 ****Interoperability****